hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/192__Praveen_R._Bhat.md

 > World is a phenomenon.
 Maya is a definition/concept.
 >
-​Both being concepts are just that, nothing more.
-For those who need an explanation, a concept is brought in as an adhyAropa so that they can resolve the doubt and move forward ​to apavAda and on to satya brahma.
+Both being concepts are just that, nothing more.
+For those who need an explanation, a concept is brought in as an adhyAropa so that they can resolve the doubt and move forward to apavAda and on to satya brahma.
 That doesn't mean that one can hold on to adhyAropa as satya and not go to apavAda at all.
 Those who hold on to the crutches even when they can walk, and call those who run as wrong are not benefited.